-Each activated function will have only one person in charge of it (unity of command), but a supervisor may be in charge of more than one functional element.
+Each activated function will have only one person in charge of it (unity of command), but a supervisor may oversee more than one functional element.
 Every individual will have only one supervisor to eliminate any potential for conflicts/confusion among supervisors, and each supervisor will be responsible for no more than seven persons/functions, with the ideal span of control being three to five.